cashlion14/kalshi_trading/README.md

 # Algorithmic Trading on Kalshi

-Jake Jones, Elie Cuevas, Nikhil Kakarla
+Jake Jones and Nikhil Kakarla

 Our goal is to begin trading systemmatically on Kalshi, an event contract exchange.